Dina Pronicheva: Biography

-According to her written testimony to a 1946 trial of 15 accused Germans, Dina Pronicheva was born in Chernihiv on 7 January 1911 and was of Jewish ethnicity.
+According to her written testimony to a 1946 trial of 15 accused Germans, Dina Pronicheva was born in Chernigov on 7 January 1911 and was of Jewish ethnicity.
 At the age of five, she relocated to Kiev and resided there until her death in 1977.
 She completed theatrical and military communications school, but did not finish any other higher education.

 In 1941 she was working at a puppet theatre before joining the 37th Army of the Soviet Union to work in the communications branch.
 Due to family circumstances, she was transferred as a senior typist to a different department a short time after joining the communications branch.
 On 17 September 1941, she was told to stay behind enemy lines while the Army retreated.